ittner/newslinkrss/README.md

 # Installation

+## Installing from PyPI

+This is the simplest installation method and will deliver the latest **stable** version of the program.
+To install the current stable version in your `$HOME` directory, just type:

+    pip3 install newslinkrss

+This assumes pip3 is installed and configured (which usually happens by default in Linux distributions intended for general use).

+## Installing from the Git repository

-Just clone the Git repository and install or update the program with
+This installation process is recommended for developers and people wanting the newest version.
+For that, just clone the Git repository and install or update the program with:

     pip install -U .

-You may want to do this in a virtual environment so it won't interfere with other user-level or system-wide components.
+You may want to do this in a virtual environment so it won't interfere with other user-level or system-wide components and will make experimentation with development versions easier.
+In this case, just do:

+    python3 -m venv my-venv
+    . my-venv/bin/activate
+    pip install -U .

 newslinkrss depends on a few libraries and has one technically optional dependency on [lxml](https://lxml.de/), but the setup script will always